 OPSU is a baccalaureate degree granting institution.
 General governance of the institution is in the hands of the Board of Regents for the Oklahoma Agricultural and Mechanical Colleges.
 Academic programs and financial support are authorized and coordinated through the Oklahoma State Regents for Higher Education.

 The mission of OPSU is to provide higher education primarily for people of the Oklahoma Panhandle and surrounding areas through academic programs, cultural enrichment, lifelong learning experiences, and public service activities.
-The educational experiences are designed to prepare students for roles in agriculture, business, education, government, and industry and to enrich the personal lives.
+The educational experiences are designed to prepare students for roles in agriculture, business, education, government, and industry and to enrich their personal lives.
 OPSU will accomplish its mission by focusing on the following goals:

 OPSU will facilitate learning to a community of diverse learners in a variety of formats and in supportive and nurturing environments.